Can a Therapist Help Me with Stress?

 Keep Stress Away with a Gratitude Journal

 When you’re stressed, thoughts about the triggers can fill your mind and perpetuate a cycle of tension.
-Try breaking that cycle by filling your head with thoughts about the good things in your life.
+Try breaking that cycle by reminding yourself of your strengths and focusing on the resources you do have to address those stressors.
 Each day, write down a few different things that make you feel grateful.
-This can help you train your mind to look for the good in life.
+This can help you reframe your situation with a positive mindset.

 Decrease Caffeine Intake to Reduce Stress